pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > Learn math, kids.
 Speaking the language of nature is the ultimate superpower.
 > <br/>-- <cite>Naval Ravikant</cite>

 > Making art is not selfish; it’s for the rest of us.
-If you don’t do your thing, you are cheating us.
+If you don’t do your thing,
+> you are cheating us.
 > <br/>-- <cite><a href="https://kk.org/thetechnium/103-bits-of-advice-i-wish-i-had-known/">Kevin Kelly</a></cite>

 > There are only two kinds of languages: the ones people complain about and the
-> ones nobody uses
+> ones nobody uses.
 > <br/>-- <cite>Bjarne Stroustrup</cite>

-> If you could just sit for 30 minutes and be happy you are successful, but very few of us get there.
+> If you could just sit for 30 minutes and be happy you are successful, but very
+> few of us get there.
 > <br/>-- <cite>Navel Ravikant</cite>

 > Speak confidently as if you are right, but listen carefully as if you are wrong.